Village Aling The Way To Jiri To Everest Trekking

 What is the level of difficulty of the trek?

-The trek can be a moderate to challenging trek, depending on the trail conditions and altitude.
+The trek can be moderate to challenging, depending on trail conditions and altitude.

 How many hours do we trek each day?